MihirR23/Aerospace_Digital_Twin/_posts/2026-03-13-design-pivot-fluidsim-blueprint-scl-timer-architecture.md

 ## Establishing the SCL Timer Architecture

 Before writing any fault scenario function blocks, a consistent SCL coding pattern was agreed to ensure all blocks follow the same structure.
-This was necessary because an earlier approach — declaring timers as static variables inside the FB interface, caused issues where timer state was difficult to monitor and reset cleanly between scenarios.
+This was necessary because an earlier approach, declaring timers as static variables inside the FB interface, caused issues where timer state was difficult to monitor and reset cleanly between scenarios.

 The agreed pattern uses global IEC timer instance DBs, created as data blocks of type IEC_TIMER in the project.
 These are called unconditionally outside the CASE structure on every scan cycle: